 Travel & Accommodations

 Players are responsible for their own travel and accommodations.
 Players sharing rooms should make their arrangements carefully, as neither the USCF nor the tournament is responsible for any consequences arising from such arrangements.
 Please note that registration in a hotel room will require a person 18 years of age or older to be present.

-Each state affiliate needs to request and complete the Nomination Form from the Denker organizer.
+Each state affiliate needs to request and complete the Nomination Form from the Denker organizer (Jon Haskel).
 Each player must provide the Denker Co-Chair/Representative with a phone number of a parent or other responsible adult in case of an emergency.
 Parents are required to confirm participation with Jon Haskel - firstname.lastname@example.org.